 The goals of strengthening its position between East-West and South-North Energy Corridors and becoming an energy trade hub is thus duly reflected in its energy strategy.

 The “East-West” gas pipeline projects which are envisaged to bring gas from Caspian and the Middle East to Europe through Turkey are referred to “Southern Gas Corridor” (SGC).
 South Caucasus Pipeline (SCP), Baku-Tbilisi-Erzurum Natural Gas Pipeline (BTE), Turkey-Greece Interconnector (ITG) are existing pipelines while the Trans--Anatolian Natural Gas Pipeline (TANAP) and the Trans-Adriatic-Pipeline (TAP) are planned projects within the context of Southern Gas Corridor.
+The delivery of gas to Turkey through TANAP will start in mid-2018 and to Europe in 2020.
+The groundbreaking ceremony of the TAP project which will connect with TANAP at the Greek-Turkish border was held in Thessaloniki, Greece on 17 May 2016.

 Furthermore, thanks to its geopolitical location, Ceyhan (Yumurtalık) Marine Terminal is planned to be an oil trading hub.
 Following the construction of an oil refinery and an LNG terminal, Ceyhan Terminal, from where more than 1 million barrels of oil per day is currently exported to the global markets, is expected to be an important energy trade hub in the region.